TKlamp/Data-Logging-Tutorial/README.md

        ------------------------------------------------------------
     ```
     > What happens if I missed the 10s window or run them in the wrong order?
     Stop python script if it is running with `ctrl + c`.
 On tester, exit data transfer popup window.
 Then repeat step 4.

+## Troubleshooting

+The easist way is to reboot your tester and run the script again.
+Make you "recording" is paused before transferring data.
+Only run script within 10 seconds after tringgering data transfer button.

+Alter the ordering may lead to error or receving irrelevant data.